snabbco/snabb/README.md

 18. cgroups
 19. replace more of the man(3) stuff with native syscalls.
 More transparent.
 20. add functions to add and remove addresses to net interface
+21. Standard lua support, eventually.
+Might start with luasocket support for netlink, but there is a lot of work to do.